staabm/staabm.github.io/_posts/2023-12-07-contribution-summary.md

 Since then I was able to publish 147 releases - what a ride.

 Similar to rexstan, [rexfactor](https://github.com/FriendsOfREDAXO/rexfactor) is a new [REDAXO CMS](https://redaxo.org/) Addon.
-Its backed by Rector and helps developers to migrate their codebase to newer REDAXO versions.
+It's backed by Rector and helps developers to migrate their codebase to newer REDAXO versions.
 Its open source from day 1 and was first released in March 2023.

 The Addon allows using Rector with a simple web UI.
 Pick your rule/rule-set, define the target source code and get a nice preview of the changes.